Tubelis lifts No. 9 Arizona to 86-74 win over Oregon State - WHIZ News

 Tubelis continues to be a force for the Wildcats, especially inside where the 6-foot-11 junior forward scores most of his points.

-Oregon State: Bilodeau, a 6-9 freshman forward, had his best game of the season with 18 points.
+Oregon State: Bilodeau, a 6-9 freshman forward, had his best game of the season with 18 points and six rebounds.
 The Beavers have shown progress from last year’s 3-28 nosedive after reaching the Elite Eight in 2021, but they remain a work in progress with 11 newcomers on the roster, including eight true freshmen.

 UP NEXT